seananderson/metafolio/inst/ms/ms.md

 These rapid adaptations to changes in the environment could strongly influence portfolio performance and emphasize the importance of maintaining genetic diversity and a variety of local habitat.
 Finally, our model could be conditioned on a system of interest --- say a particular river basin in our example --- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.

-Our results suggest three broad ecological research priorities.*Too many 'our work...'*
+Our results suggest three broad ecological research priorities.
-First, our work highlights the importance of research that identifies traits that underpin response diversity [e.g. @eliason2011], spatial asynchrony [e.g. @thorson2013; @yeakel2013], and in particular the management schemes that promote these processes [@moore2010; @schindler2010].
+First, it is important to identify the traits that underpin response diversity [e.g. @eliason2011], spatial asynchrony [e.g. @thorson2013; @yeakel2013], and in particular the management schemes that promote these processes [@moore2010; @schindler2010].
 Our work highlights how these processes can contribute to reducing risk and increasing the likelihood of metapopulation persistence given environmental uncertainty.
-Second, our work suggests the importance of identifying the drivers of productivity across populations and environmental scenarios.
+Second, it is important to identify the drivers of productivity across populations and environmental scenarios.
 For example, what is the relative effect on productivity of population density, population diversity, an environment-recruitment relationship, and environmental regime shifts, and what management approaches are robust to our uncertainty about these contributions [@vert-pre2013]?
 Third, our work suggests research identify real-life case studies to be used as large-scale tests of our conclusions and to identify how portfolio optimization best integrates with societal goals.
 For example, portfolio optimization focuses on rate of change, but in ecological systems, society might care more about absolute abundance --- low-growth-high-abundance systems might be preferred to high-growth-low-abundance systems.

 Conservation planning is inherently a spatial activity [@pressey2007] and our results can inform how we approach spatial conservation planning.
 First, our results suggest focusing on conserving the processes and mechanisms underlying stability, not just biodiversity itself [@pressey2007; @beechie2013].
-In particular, our results suggest a greater consideration of response diversity, not just species and functional diversity, should be a mainstream element of conservation [@mori2013].
+In particular, our results suggest that response diversity should be a mainstream element of conservation, not just species and functional diversity [@mori2013].
-Our analysis also illustrates how conserving a portfolio of populations, ideally selected for response diversity but failling that a random draw is better than nothing, in order to integrate across environmental uncertainty when spatial planning [@ando2012], particularly given the uncertainty surrounding the future effects of climate change on ecological systems [@walther2002].
+Our analysis also illustrates how conserving a portfolio of populations --- ideally selected for response diversity, but failing that, conserving as many populations as possible --- can help integrate across environmental uncertainty when spatial planning [@ando2012].
+This is particularly important given the uncertainty surrounding the future effects of climate change on ecological systems [@walther2002].
 Finally, the increasing rapidness and variability of environmental change necessitates a dynamic approach in which spatial planning is re-evaluated at regular intervals [@hannah2002a] --- perhaps testing for changes in population and species asynchrony in addition to changes in local productivity and variability.
 Combined, our analysis details a pathway by which diversity of response to environmental conditions can underpin the stability of ecological systems and highlights that diverse natural portfolios may be critical for the conservation of metapopulations in the face of increasing climate variability and change.